SteveUseful/ShopifyExampleDevDoc/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 ### Step 2: Apply ConfigMap and Manifest

-After defining the 'ConfigMap', apply it to your Kubernetes cluster, and deploy a 'Redis Pod' configured to use it.
+After defining the `ConfigMap`, apply it to your Kubernetes cluster, and deploy a `Redis Pod` configured to use it.

 **Terminal**
 ```shell